 Change the thoughts that contribute to loneliness

-Use the Challenging Thoughts tool to help you to identify whether you are thinking in an unhelpful way, then start to challenge and reassess unhelpful thoughts
+Use the Challenge your thoughts tool to help you to identify whether you are thinking in an unhelpful way, then start to challenge and reassess unhelpful thoughts

 Do you have enjoyable activities in your life?